-- Hybrid hazelnut (minimal stock Fall 2021; 1yo seedlings coming Fall 2022) – $9 per tree, $20 for 3 trees, $100 for 25 trees.
-Sold bare root in moist sand, paper, or saw dust and re-used plastic, ready for multi-week cool-moist storage if needed (though best to plant or heel in ASAP).
+- Hybrid hazelnut (minimal stock Fall 2021; hundreds of 1yo seedlings coming Fall 2022) – $9 per tree, $20 for 3 trees, $100 for 25 trees.
+Sold bare root in moist sand, paper, or saw dust and re-used plastic, ready for multi-week cool-moist storage if needed (though best to plant or heel trees in ASAP).
 Individual- or 3-tree orders can be potted to grow in a container for a year for an extra $3.

 - Red oak (out of stock Spring 2021) – $4 per tree, $30 per 10 trees, sold bare root.
 Individual- or 3-tree orders can be potted in a large air-prune bucket or pot for an extra $3, enabling them to grow in a container for a year before field planting.

 - White oak (1yo seedlings coming Fall 2022)

 - Chinese chestnut (2yo seedlings coming Fall 2022)

 - Honey locust (2yo seedlings coming Fall 2022)

 - River locust (2yo seedlings coming Fall 2022)

 - American black elderberry (Sambucus nigra var. canadensis) (1yo rooted cuttings Fall 2021, Fall 2022) – $8 propagated by cuttings or root fragments

 - Poplars (Gazi, OP-367) – $7 for well-rooted cutting, or $5 for bundle of cuttings

 - Willows (various stages of propagation with increasing supply)